Review of King Kamehameha Club Level at Disney's Polynesian Village Resort

 Breaking Down King Kamehameha Club’s Price

-For a family of four, $253 per night isn’t so bad for lounge access.
-It’s $63 per person per night.
+For a family of four, $260 per night isn’t so bad for lounge access.
+It’s $65 per person per night.
 If you can get the equivalent of 1.5 to 2 quick service meals out of the lounge, your net costs aren’t huge.
+But families are also paying the Polynesian prices in part because they want to be close to Magic Kingdom—how much time do you want to set aside for a lounge with Magic Kingdom just a short trip away?

 Realistically, most families can replace breakfast with a visit to the lounge daily, but will expect to be out and about for the other meals.